davidgouge/react-learning/README.md

 This repository is for me to learn React.

-A GitHub Action is used to automatically build and deploy the solution to GitHub Pages.
-The site is here: [davidgouge.github.io/react-learning](https://davidgouge.github.io/react-learning/)
+A GitHub Action is used to automatically build and deploy the solution to Azure Static Pages.
+The site is here: [https://mango-pond-0139fe603.1.azurestaticapps.net/](https://mango-pond-0139fe603.1.azurestaticapps.net/)

 I'm going to add pages that demonstrate the following: